matplotlib/governance/contributor_roadmap.md

 Full control of everything on GH
 **People:**
 - Lead developer, steering council
-- someone from NF (?)
-- someone from outside?

 Want to keep this set small enough that we don’t have too much unneeded attack surface area, but big enough that we don’t have single